No Mercy (2008): Main card

 Next, Rey Mysterio wrestled Kane with the stipulation that if Mysterio lost he would have to unmask.
 During the start of the match Mysterio went for a running attack only to be big booted by Kane.
 Kane tried to rip Mysterio's mask off only for Mysterio to roll out of the ring.
-A spot in the match was Mysterio going for a diving hurracanrana only to be caught by Kane who went for a powerbomb, only to be headscissored over the top rope.
+A spot in the match was Mysterio going for a diving hurricanrana only to be caught by Kane who went for a powerbomb, only to be headscissored over the top rope.
 The end of the match was Mysterio looking to dive to the outside onto Kane, but Kane attacking him with a chair shot in mid-air caused a disqualification.
 Mysterio's victory allowed him to keep his mask.

 The fourth match was a #1 contender's match between Batista and John "Bradshaw" Layfield (JBL).
 Batista performed a powerslam before attempting a spear, but JBL blocked with a big boot.
 On a second try moments later, Batista executed the spinebuster and ended it with the Batista Bomb to win.

 The first one of three upper card matches was a singles match between The Undertaker and Big Show.
 Big Show was able to remove a turnbuckle pad, then slammed The Undertaker's head into it.
 Big Show then executed a punch to the face on The Undertaker, followed by one to the back of the head that knocked The Undertaker out and forced the referee to stop the match, making Big Show the winner by knockout.

-Next, WWE Champion Triple H defended the title against Jeff Hardy.
+Next, Triple H defended the WWE Championship against Jeff Hardy.
 Hardy tried on several attempts to executing the Twist of Fate, and eventually performed it after countering a Pedigree.
 Hardy then went up top and executed the Swanton Bomb and slowly crawled and laid on top of Triple H. At the two count, Triple H rolled him over into a crucifix pin and got the win.